 An evening showcasing two up and coming Canadian artists who are pushing musical boundaries while fostering social awareness and change.
-With ties to LGBTQ2I+ and Indigenous communities, and roots in Chinese and Korean culture, they combine ambient improvisation, folk music and storytelling to capture a uniquely contemporary sound.
+With ties to LGBTQ2I+ and Indigenous communities and roots in Chinese and Korean culture, they combine ambient improvisation, folk music and storytelling to capture a unique contemporary sound.

 respectfulchild (敬兒) is the solo instrumental project of Gan from Saskatoon on Treaty 6 Territory.
 They build experimental ambient soundscapes through slow progressions of meticulous improvisation using just their violin.
 With a sound that has been likened to artists such as Brian Eno, Nils Frahm, and Owen Pallett, the lone presence of respectfulchild is able to bring quiet to even the noisiest of rooms.

 在找 ::searching:: is respectfulchild’s debut full-length album, meticulously crafted with feelings of curiosity, discomfort, contemplation, relief, and tension.
 It’s an exploration of the thoughts and anxieties that respectfulchild toys with daily, opening more questions than it can answer, falling somewhere between searching and finding.

 A folk artist.
 An artist of the people!
 A storyteller.
 It is my responsibility as a folk artist to affirm our contemporary stories, emotions and ideas through art and carry these stories onward.
 Art is my tool to build just and joyful communities that are as free as possible from systemic oppression.
 My art comforts the struggling and challenges political complacency.
 As a writer and performing artist, I combine my literature, music and theatre background with my political activism to create art that engages through its truth, comedy, lyricism and power.